ryanlimdx/fas/README.md

 ```

 ### Step 5: Run the Application

 Execute the following command in `cmd/server` to start the server:

 ```bash
 go run main.go
 ```

 This command will also create the necessary tables on start-up.
+Should a Firewall prompt pop up, do allow the connection.
+It is to enable the MySQL connection.

 ## Testing